momotot/D2R-Py-Launcher/README.md

 ## Description

 D2R-Py-Launcher is a Python-based application to simplify the process of launching multiple instances of Diablo II: Resurrected (D2R) on a single machine.
-Using keyboard inputs and mouse clicks to execute actions without read/write operations to game memory.
+Using keyboard inputs and mouse clicks to execute actions without write operations to game memory.
+Possible to monitor in-game time by reading game memory.

 ## Features